 According to Google, 98% of Americans are interacting with businesses across a variety of devices everyday.
-But the key to a successful onmichannel strategy isn’t just the number of channels made available to customers; it is also ensuring that all of those channels work together in an effortless and intuitive way.
+But the key to a successful onmichannel strategy isn’t just the number of channels made available to customers, it's also ensuring that all of those channels work together in an effortless and intuitive way.

 Three Tools for Gathering Customer Insights

 Among the various benefits, surveys are especially useful for capturing customer knowledge over time; the same questions can be asked periodically, enabling a business to compare data for ongoing assessment of specific areas.

-Web Analytics Programs
+2- Web Analytics Programs

 Web analytics programs provide important information about how many people are visiting a company’s web site, the number of social media shares, the country they are coming from, and their navigation paths.

-Social Media Monitoring Software
+3- Social Media Monitoring Software

-Fortunately, a wide array of social media monitoring software is available to help stay on top of all these channels.
+Fortunately, a wide array of social media monitoring software such as Keyhole or Hootsuite are available to help stay on top of all these channels.
 Social media monitoring tools show a business what customers are saying about it, how often it is mentioned, identify complaints, and recognize trends.

 Today’s customers expect to be able to use whatever channel is most convenient to them.
 This means that companies must have in place a comprehensive and far reaching feedback strategy that appeals to all customers no matter what channel they prefer.